AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/images-and-files/organize-your-images-and-files-using-folders.md

 # Organize Your Images and Files Using Folders {#organize-your-images-and-files-using-folders}

-Creating folders allows you to move images and files, see just the set of images you want, and upload directly to a specific folder. &nbsp;
+Creating folders allows you to move images and files, see just the set of images you want, and upload directly to a specific folder.

 1. Go to the **Design** **Studio**.